 Local trivia: Gary Figgins established Walla Walla’s first modern winery, Leonetti Cellar, in 1977.
-The label is now part of Figgins Family Wine Estates, led by Gary’s son Chris Figgins.
-Due to the fact that these wines sell out so quickly, Leonetti does not operate a tasting room.
+The brand is now part of Figgins Family Wine Estates, led by Gary’s son Chris Figgins.
+Unfortunately, Leonetti does not offer a publicly accessible tasting room.

 The opening of two restaurants in downtown’s renovated train depot, following a massive renovation, re-energized the area’s dining scene.
-Of the two, Walla Walla Steak Co. offers a dark, intimate setting.
-While its sister establishment, Crossbuck Brewing, is a bright, casual brewpub.
-Among downtown’s most-respected restaurants, Passatempo Taverna (rustic Italian), Saffron Mediterranean Kitchen (southern European/north African) and Brasserie Four (French) bring international influences to the table.
-Because Walla Walls is also a college town (Whitman College, Walla Walla University and a community college), several fun, casual options are also available.
+Of these, Walla Walla Steak Co. offers a dark, intimate setting.
+Meanwhile, its sister establishment, Crossbuck Brewing, is bright and casual, as a brewpub should be.
+Among downtown’s most-respected restaurants, Passatempo Taverna (rustic Italian), Saffron Mediterranean Kitchen (southern European/northern African) and Brasserie Four (French) bring international influences to the table.
+The area is also home to Whitman College, Walla Walla University and a community college.
+And, befitting a college town, several casual options are available in and around downtown.

 Walla Walla is about 270 miles southeast of Seattle and 250 miles east of Portland.
 Alaska Airlines serves Walla Walla Regional Airport (ALW) with flights from Seattle.
 Also: Alaska waives baggage fees for mileage-plan members for up to one case of wine, and offers other benefits, in select wine regions, including Walla Walla.
 Alaska and Delta Airlines both serve Tri-Cities Airport (PSC), about 50 miles west of Walla Walla.
 Map it.